 The following is informed by university policy, including the Campus Crime Awareness Prevention and Reporting Policy, the Emergency Management and University Continuity Policy, and the Emergency Operations Plan.
-BYU students and employees may review all university policies at policy. byu.edu and the university's Emergency Operations Plan at emergencymanagement.byu.edu/campus-emergency-plans.

-BYU Risk Management and Safety provides information about emergency management resources on their website at risk.byu.edu/.
+BYU students and employees may review all university policies at policy. byu.edu and the university's Emergency Operations Plan at emergencymanagement.byu.edu/campus-emergencyplans.
+BYU Risk Management and Safety provides information about emergency management resources on their website at risk.byu.edu.
+MPS and other local agencies are responsible for responding to and investigating significant emergencies and dangerous situations.

 BYU has established an Emergency Operations Plan (EOP), which describes the university's emergency management organization, policies, and response guidelines for the campus.
 This plan is in addition to other response plans such as business continuity plans.
 The EOP is an all-hazards plan that addresses incidents including but not limited to fire, flood, extreme weather, earthquake, terrorism, acts of violence, and other potential disasters.
 In the event of a campus emergency, these plans and related policies direct the command structure for emergency response, assign roles and responsibilities, and guide steps the university will take.
-University employees and students can review the EOP at the Risk Management and Safety's website emergency-plans.
+University employees and students can review the EOP at emergency-plans.